Daemosthene/weather-app/README.md

 3. **Temperature display disappears**:
    - Use system tray menu to show the display
    - Check `weather_app_error.log` for error details

+4. **Images not loading**:
+   - Verify assets folder contains all required images
+   - Check file paths in the code

 ### Error Logs
 The app creates error logs for troubleshooting: